astroport-fi/astroport-core/contracts/pair/README.md

 ### `share`

-Query share in assets for given amount
+Query share in assets for given amount.

 ```json
 {